 Because good news about the significant increase in Southern Brown Bandicoot (SBB) numbers in the state forests of the Eden management area in recent years presents a threat to the green myth, that harvesting of native forests is the root of all evil.

 Why is Goods News About Southern Brown Bandicoots Bad News for Forest Activists

-The following case study has been prepared to highlight how activists use a range of social media to communicate their story.
+The following case study and article outlining the use of main stream and social media has been prepared to highlight how activists communicate their dishonest story.
 Honesty takes a back seat, as much of their success comes from their ability to prey on the ignorance of the general public.

 Wombats, Lies and Social Media